Differences of squares of upper-triangular $2\times 2$ integer matrices: Appendix: Tables of representations modulo 4 and 16

 The previous tables support Proposition~\ref{p1}, Lemma~\ref{lemma:mod16-classification} and Corollary \ref{cor:nonrep-mod16}.
 In the case modulo $16$, we restrict to matrices whose diagonal entries are divisible by $4$, since only in this case do new obstructions arise that are not visible in the modulo $4$ classification.

 \textbf{Acknowledgements.} The authors were supported by the Croatian Science Foundation under the project no. IP-2022-10-5008 (TEBAG).
 The authors acknowledge support from the project “Implementation of cutting-edge research and its application as part of the Scientific Center of Excellence for Quantum and Complex Systems, and Representations of Lie Algebras”, Grant No. PK.1.1.10.0004, co-financed by the European Union through the European Regional Development Fund – Competitiveness and Cohesion Programme 2021-2027.
 This research was funded by the European union: NextGenerationEU through the National Recovery and Resilience Plan 2021-2026.
 Institutional grant of University of Zagreb Faculty of Science (IK IA 1.1.3.
 Impact4Math).
-The authors used an AI-based language model (ChatGPT, OpenAI) for minor assistance with wording and presentation.
+The authors would like to thank Professors Borka Jadrijevi\' c and Tomislav Pejkovi\' c for carefully reading the manuscript and for their useful comments and suggestions.